ThucPhan/Vacuum-Shell/README.md

 # Vacuum-Shell

-A shell script run on Ubuntu to vacuum command lines
+A shell script run on Ubuntu to clear command screen